PEPITAS

 RED ENCHILADA SAUCE

 This is a smooth, thick and spicy sauce.
 Unfortunately, most brands add sugar and starch.
 Pace seems to be the best that I've found because it contains no cornstarch or flour.
 It does have a little sugar added though.
-I hope to find a good homemade alternative soon.
-I'm not sure if you'll save much carb-wise with homemade, but you'll have control over what goes into it.
+I have a good homemade alternative (see recipe link below) but I'm not sure if you'll save much carb-wise with homemade, but you'll have control over what goes into it.

 Ingredients (Pace): water, crushed tomatoes (water, concentrated crushed tomatoes), french onions, fresh jalapeno peppers, salt, sugar, spice, dehydrated onions, paprika, chili powder (chili pepper, spice, salt, garlic powder), dehydrated garlic, distilled vinegar and xantham gum